clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 !!! question "Question 6"
     :question:
-    Check the peddy report file.
+    View the peddy_results.html file by copying it to your laptop and viewing it in your web browser.
 Do the samples show the expected relatedness and correct sex?

 !!! question "Question 7"
     :question: